scarboroughglen/responsibilities/items_in_disagreement.md

 ---

+### Building - Patios (Rear) - All Condos

+**Current Assignment in Spreadsheet**: Homeowner

+**Bylaws Say**: CORRECT assignment, but requires understanding of nuance

+**Important Distinction**:
+The bylaws create a critical split based on whether the patio is original or owner-installed:

+1. **Owner-Installed Patios (with ARC approval)** = HOMEOWNER
+   - Bylaws state: "neither the Condominium nor the Association shall be responsible for any such landscaping installed by a Unit Owner"
+   - This includes patios, which require ARC approval
+   - Once installed, ongoing maintenance becomes owner responsibility

+2. **Natural Rear Yard Surface (no patio installed)** = ASSOCIATION (HOA)
+   - Bylaws state rear yards are Limited Common Elements "to be maintained by the Association"
+   - This applies to the original sodded/seeded yard area (first 20 feet)

+**Your Listing is CORRECT**: Since almost all/all patios in the development are owner-installed improvements (even with HOA approval), they are properly assigned to Homeowner.

+**Clarification Needed**: Consider adding a note in your spreadsheet distinguishing:
+- "Patios (Owner-Installed)" = Homeowner
+- "Rear Yard (Natural Surface, No Patio)" = HOA

+This distinction helps explain why some units with no patio have HOA maintaining their rear yard, while units with patios maintain the patio themselves.

+---

 ## ITEMS WITH UNNECESSARY "???"
 MARKS (Actually Clear in Bylaws)

 ### Item 58: Site Work - Retaining Wall - masonry along entry